Health Sharing Explained: Is It Right for You?

-Picture this: You’ve just canceled your traditional health insurance.
-The expenses were too high, the coverage too confusing, and as someone with a small business, the costs were eating into your budget.
-It’s a big relief but also scary, and you’re wondering what comes next.
-That’s when a friend starts talking about health sharing—a different kind of safety net that’s piqued your curiosity.
-She says health shares have been around for decades, but you’ve never heard about them until now.
-The concept sounds appealing, but you’re not one to jump into something new without knowing all the details.
-Before you make the leap into the health share community, you’re determined to get the facts and figure out if it’s the right move for you.
+Picture this: You've just canceled your health insurance.
+The expenses were too high, the options too confusing, and as someone with a small business , the costs were eating into your budget.
+It's a big relief but also scary, and you're wondering what comes next.
+That's when a friend starts talking about health sharing—a different kind of safety net that's piqued your curiosity.
+She says health shares have been around for decades, but you've never heard about them until now.
+The concept sounds appealing, but you're not one to jump into something new without knowing all the details.
+Before you make the leap into the health share Community, you're determined to get the facts and figure out if it's the right move for you.

 The Core of Health Sharing – What is it?

-Health sharing, sometimes called “medical cost sharing,” is a community-based approach to covering medical expenses.
-Therefore, it is an alternative to traditional insurance that removes insurance companies from the entire process.
+Health sharing, sometimes called "Medical Cost Sharing," is a community-based approach to sharing medical expenses.
+Therefore, it is an alternative to health insurance that removes insurance companies from the entire process.
 Instead, health sharing serves as a cooperative model.
-Essentially, the members of the health share pool their money together through monthly contributions.
-Then, a member can submit a claim when an unexpected medical event occurs.
-The community will share their medical bills after the Initial Unshareable Amount (IUA) has been met using the community funds.
+Essentially, the Members of the health share pool their money together through monthly contributions.
+Then, a Member can submit their Medical Needs when an unexpected medical event occurs.
+The Community will share eligible medical bills after the Initial Unshareable Amount (IUA) has been met using the Community funds.

 Although health sharing is still a new concept to many, it has been around for a long time.
 It originated years ago within Amish and Mennonite communities and began expanding in the 1980s with the growth of large, Christian-based healthcare-sharing ministries.
-While the idea has evolved, the core purpose remains the same: for the community to help ease the financial burden on individuals during times of need.
+While the idea has evolved, the core purpose remains the same: for the Community to help ease the financial burden on individuals during times of need.
 Today, faith-based health shares continue to exist alongside others that focus on shared values, such as wellness.
+It's important to understand that health sharing is NOT health insurance – it's a Community-based alternative approach.

 How Health Sharing Works

-Each member of a health share contributes monthly payments into a communal fund to cover each other’s eligible medical expenses.
-A set of established Guidelines is generally in place and agreed upon by each member before joining.
-The guidelines will outline shared principles and establish what expenses can and cannot be shared by the community.
-Before joining, members must decide on their monthly contribution to determine their Initial Unshareable Amount (IUA).
-An IUA can range anywhere from $500 to $5,000, which is the amount that the member is responsible for paying when an unexpected medical event or pregnancy occurs.
-The eligible costs that exceed that amount are then shared by the rest of the health sharing community using the community funds.
+Each Member of a health share contributes monthly payments into a communal fund to share each other's eligible Medical Needs.
+A set of established Guidelines is generally in place and agreed upon by each Member before joining.
+The guidelines will outline shared principles and establish what expenses may be eligible for sharing by the Community.
+Before joining, Members must decide on their monthly contribution to determine their Initial Unshareable Amount (IUA).
+An IUA can be $1,000, $2,500, or $5,000, which is the amount that the Member is responsible for paying when an unexpected medical event or pregnancy occurs (with a maximum of 3 IUAs per year).
+The eligible costs that exceed that amount may then be shared by the rest of the health sharing Community using the Community funds.

 The process itself is often simple.
-When members have an unexpected injury, illness, or pregnancy, they submit their bills to the health share organization, which acts as a facilitator.
-If approved, the community shares the costs using the pool of contributions.
-Bills are typically submitted in an online portal, and claims are paid in as little as a week or two.
+When Members have an unexpected injury, illness, or pregnancy, they submit their bills to the health share organization, which acts as a facilitator.
+If approved as eligible for sharing, the Community shares the costs using the pool of contributions.
+Bills are typically submitted in an online portal, and Medical Needs are often processed in as little as a week or two.

-A significant difference between health sharing and traditional insurance is that the member works directly to pay the doctor in a health share.
-He presents himself as a self-pay patient and pays the medical bills directly.
-The health share will either reimburse the member after the service has been provided or, for larger bills, will provide the funds beforehand.
-The health share company will often negotiate the medical bills on behalf of the member.
-Paying promptly, applying self-pay discounts, and bill negotiation are all effective ways a member can significantly lower the overall cost of the bills that the health sharing community will share.
-This commitment to reducing the costs for the community as a whole is what makes health sharing efficient and sustainable.
+A significant difference between health sharing and health insurance is that the Member works directly to pay the doctor in a health share.
+They present themselves as a self-pay patient and pay the medical bills directly.
+The health share will either reimburse the Member after the service has been provided or, for larger bills, will provide the funds beforehand when eligible.
+The health share company will often negotiate the medical bills on behalf of the Member.
+Paying promptly, applying self-pay discounts, and bill negotiation are all effective ways a Member can significantly lower the overall cost of the bills that may be eligible for sharing by the health sharing Community.
+This commitment to reducing the costs for the Community as a whole is what makes health sharing efficient and sustainable.

 Here's a great video to explain health sharing more clearly: https://www.youtube.com/watch?v=RALSY9Pzb-M